-When you pass away, the person who has the right to make decisions about your funeral would be your personal representative, also known as:
+When you pass away, the person who has the right to make decisions about your funeral will be your personal representative, also known as:

 If you’ve made a Will, then the executor(s) of your Will would have the legal right to make decisions about your funeral.

-If you haven’t made a Will, then the appointed administrator (your next of kin) would have the legal right to make the decisions.
+If not, the appointed administrator (your next of kin) would have the legal right to make the decisions.

-Continue reading as we answer these questions, as well as explain in more detail who has the right to make decisions about your funeral…
+Continue reading as we answer the question ‘who has the right to make decisions about your funeral?’, as well as:

 If there’s a Will

 It’s important to be aware that the Rules of Intestacy doesn’t recognise unmarried partners.

 This means if you don’t have a Will, and you’re in a long-term relationship but not married, then your partner wouldn’t have any legal right to make decisions about your funeral when you pass away.